-THE MINISTER OF STATE IN THE MINISTRY OF INDUSTRY (SHRI SUKHBIR SINGH BADAL): (a) and (b) A decision was taken by the Government to provide benefits of Voluntary Retirement Scheme (VRS) to the embedding of the state of the sta ployees of 8 unviable sick PSUs facing the prospect of winding up on the recommendations of BIFR/Disinvestment Commission.
+THE MINISTER OF STATE IN THE MINISTRY OF INDUSTRY (SHRI SUKHBIR SINGH BADAL): (a) and (b) A decision was taken by the Government to provide benefits of Voluntary Retirement Scheme (VRS) to the employees of 8 unviable sick PSUs facing the prospect of winding up on the recommendations of BIFR/Disinvestment Commission.
 A Voluntary Separation Scheme (VSS) was accordingly introduced in these units for a period of 3 months.